 Investigations & e-Discovery - Forensic analysis of computer systems, and copyright.
 Requests are made through Public Safety and General Counsel.

-Mailbox Access and Mail Retrieval Process - This IT@UC Mailbox Access/Retrieval process addresses how access is to be requested and granted under various circumstances.
+Data Retrieval and Mailbox Forwarding Procedure - This IT@UC Mailbox Access/Retrieval procedure addresses how access is to be requested and granted under various circumstances.

 Risk Management - OIS is tasked with evaluating risk and determining its likelihood and impact.